tipikae/DA-JAVA-P5-safetynetalerts/README.md

 Execute `mvn package` to generate an executable.

 ### Running App
-Go to the `target` repository and execute:
+Go to the `target` repository and run the executable:

 `java -jar SafetyNet-Alerts-0.0.1-SNAPSHOT.jar`.